-The FY 2024 Baseline/Current Services Scenario assumes no changes from current FY 2023 service levels.
-Under this scenario, DASH projects to operate approximately 325,000 platform hours and 3.05 million platform miles in FY 2024.
+The FY 2024 Baseline Scenario includes the Line 33 Sunday improvement that has been funded by City Council, but assumes no changes from current FY 2023 service levels.
+Under this scenario, DASH projects to operate approximately 326,000 platform hours and 3.06 million platform miles in FY 2024.
 This represents a 1% increase from the annualized amount for FY 2023.